 Healthy Treats For Your Pet

-Amazing Omegas are a wonderful "tasty" treat for dogs and cats.
+Fish is an excellent source of Omega 3s and will make your pets coat silky and lustrous.
+Our Amazing Omegas are a wonderful "tasty" treat for pets.
 Many dogs will lick it right from the spoon.
 Amazing Omegas provide exceptional nutrition and are especially important for pets with dry coat or "dandruff", hip or joint problems, allergies and heart disease.
 Easily mixes into foods.

 Click here to return to the library of pet health articles.